Did you know that the Halloween Jack O’Lantern has Irish origins?

-Plus, we'll discover the legend of Ireland's Stingy Jack, who is probably still roaming the earth with nothing but his original hollowed out turnip lantern to light his way.
+Plus, we’ll discover the legend of Ireland’s Stingy Jack.
+Unfortunately he is probably still roaming the earth with nothing but his original hollowed out turnip lantern to light his way.

 What is a Jack-o-lantern?

-Jack-o-lanterns are root vegetable lanterns made by scooping out the insides of a pumpkin or rutabaga, carving the outer side with a face or Halloween design, and lighting it up with a candle or electric light.
+Jack-o-lanterns are root vegetable lanterns made by scooping out the insides of a pumpkin or rutabaga.
+Next the outer side is carved with a face or Halloween design.
+The lantern is lit up with a candle or electric light.

-The custom of making jack-o-lanterns at Halloween time originated in Ireland.
+And so, let’s explore the custom of making jack-o-lanterns at Halloween time, which originated in Ireland.